-Clear the gutters
+Clear the gutters.

 Winter weather for our region means plenty of rain, even if we never see any snow, and the precipitation can send remaining leaves straight into your gutters.
-It’s not the most fun job, but clearing your gutters keeps your home safe during the next downpour, and keeps them from getting weighed down and possibly even detaching altogether.
+It’s not the most fun job, but clearing your gutters keeps your home safe during the next downpour, and keeps them from getting weighed down and potentially detaching altogether.

-Check for signs of pests
+Check for pests.

-We recommend spraying for these invaders at the onset of spring so as to ward off any newcomers and draw out those that have already made it past your defenses.
+We recommend spraying for these invaders at the onset of spring to get rid of newcomers and draw out any that have made it past your defenses.
 Over the next couple of weeks, you should be able to rebuild a decent barrier between you and unwanted houseguests.

-Winter weather can take a toll on your roof thanks to lasting effects of snow, rain, wind, and frigid temperatures expanding and contracting the support beams.
+Winter weather can take a toll on your roof thanks to lasting effects of snow, rain, ice, wind, and frigid temperatures expanding and contracting the support beams.
 If you’ve had a particularly wet winter, there’s even more reason to err on the side of caution and have a professional assessment done.
 It’s certainly better than waiting to find out about any weak or leaky areas by having to patch them amidst a spring rainstorm!

-Swap out air filters
+Swap out air filters.

 Milder winters give way to warmer spring seasons, meaning that the air conditioning unit might be back in demand sooner rather than later.
 Because many homeowners tend to wait to swap out their air filters before they begin running any central systems, they often don’t find out about any malfunctioning parts until it’s too late.
-By then, they actually need the unit to function in order for everyone in the house to be comfortable, and the wait to have it fixed can take much longer when others are in the same spot.
+By then, they actually need the unit to function for everyone in the house to be comfortable, and the wait to have it fixed can take much longer when others are in the same spot.

-Reseal outdoor woodwork
+Reseal outdoor woodwork.

 As we get closer and closer to springtime, your local experts here on the Michelle Clark Team will be supplying you with more tips for making the most of your home in our coastal communities on our blog.